 - 1. The district must be geographically contiguous - 2.
 The district must be distinguished by cultural resources that play a vital role in the life, economic and cultural development of a community - 3.
 The district must focus on an existing cultural anchor, such as a major art institution, art and entertainment businesses, an area with arts and cultural activities or cultural or artisan production. - 4.
 The district must be engaged in the promotion, preservation, interpretive and educational aspects of the arts and culture of the locale - 5.
-The Local Governing Authority (LGA) in which the proposed cultural district is located must endorse the application by ordinance or resolution. - 6.
+The Local Governing Authority (LGA) in which the proposed cultural district is located must endorse the application by ordinance or resolution (consider time needed for locally required public notice and meeting schedules). - 6.
 Encourage opportunity for affordable artist housing and work space